Anith-G/experience-manager-sites-optimizer.en/help/documentation/opportunities/invalid-or-missing-metadata.md

 ![Auto-optimize suggested invalid or missing metadata](./assets/missing-or-invalid-metadata/auto-optimize.png)

-Sites Optimizer Ultimate adds the ability to deploy auto-optimization for the issues found by the metadata opportunity. <!--- TBD-need more in-depth and opportunity specific information here.
+Sites Optimizer Ultimate adds the ability to deploy auto-optimization for the issues found by the invalid or missing metadata opportunity. <!--- TBD-need more in-depth and opportunity specific information here.
 What does the auto-optimization do?-->

 >[!BEGINTABS]